Electron Collision Cross Sections in Tetrafluoropropene HFO1234ze(E) for Gas Mixtures in Resistive Plate Chambers: Results and discussion

-As mentioned above, Chachereau et al. have developed a kinetic model to describe the pressure dependence of $k_{eff}$ in pure C$_{3}$H$_{2}$F$_{4}$.
-This model reproduces well the experimental measurements.
-Figure \ref{fig:plot4} shows the measurements of $k_{eff}$ and the values obtained by the model as a function of $E/N$ at different pressures.
-In addition, TTA calculations obtained by our set of electron cross sections are also reported in figure \ref{fig:plot4}.
+As previously mentioned, Chachereau et al. have developed a kinetic model to describe the pressure dependence of $k_{eff}$ in pure C$_{3}$H$_{2}$F$_{4}$.
+This model accurately reproduces the experimental measurements.
+Figure \ref{fig:plot4} shows the measurements of $k_{eff}$ and the corresponding values predicted by the model as a function of $E/N$ at different pressures.
+Moreover, TTA calculations based on our set of electron collision cross sections are also reported in figure \ref{fig:plot4}.
 Differences between the TTA calculations of $k_{eff}$ and predictions of the model turn out to be generally larger if the pressure increases.
 This is not observed in the case of MC calculations that are in agreement with the model predictions, as shown in figure \ref{fig:plot5}.
-Indeed, the trend of $k_{eff}$ as a function of $E/N$ and its pressure dependence are well reproduced by MC calculations, based on our set of electron cross sections, and the maximum difference between calculations and model predictions is lower than $1.5\cdot10^{-18} \,m{^3}s^{-1}$.
-The fact that the TTA technique could fail in the calculation of the exact values of electron swarm parameters is well known and it is especially expected when excitation processes become comparable to the elastic scattering \cite{crompton1994benchmark, sasic2013scattering}.
-In general, the accuracy of codes based on a multi-term approximation is higher than that of the two-term approximation \cite{crompton1994benchmark, petrovic2009measurement, robson1997electron, white2003classical}, but this is not a purpose of this work.
-Therefore, the MC integration will be hereafter the only numerical technique considered for the following comparisons between calculations and measurements of electron swarm parameters in gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ and C$_{3}$H$_{2}$F$_{4}$/Ar.
+Indeed, the trend of $k_{eff}$ as a function of $E/N$ and its pressure dependence are accurately reproduced by MC calculations, utilizing our set of electron collision cross sections, with the maximum difference between calculations and model predictions being lower than $1.5\times10^{-18}$ m${^3}$s$^{-1}$.
+It is well recognized that the TTA technique may not accurately compute the exact values of electron swarm parameters, especially when excitation processes become comparable to elastic scattering \cite{crompton1994benchmark, sasic2013scattering}.
+In general, codes based on a multi-term approximation tend to have higher accuracy compared to those utilizing a two-term approximation \cite{crompton1994benchmark, petrovic2009measurement, robson1997electron, white2003classical}.
+Hereafter, the MC integration will be the sole numerical technique considered for the following comparisons between calculations and measurements of electron swarm parameters in gas mixtures of C$_{3}$H$_{2}$F$_{4}$/CO$_{2}$ and C$_{3}$H$_{2}$F$_{4}$/Ar.

-The reduced critical electric field strength $($E/N$)_{crit}$ is the value of $E/N$ at which $k_{eff}$ is 0.
+The reduced critical electric field strength $($E/N$)_{crit}$ is the value of $E/N$ at which $k_{eff}$ is zero.
 As a consequence, a discharge may occur and develop in the gas for values greater than $($E/N$)_{crit}$ because ionization processes become predominant on electron attachments.
 For pure C$_{3}$H$_{2}$F$_{4}$, Koch et al. \cite{koch2015high} have estimated this quantity as follows: